viam-modules/viam-cartographer/README.md

 ### Working with submodules

 #### Commit and push
-1. Commit and push changes in the submodules first.
+1. Commit and push changes in the `cartographer` submodule first.
-2. Commit and push changes in the `slam` library last.
+2. Commit and push changes in the `viam-cartographer` library last.

 Or, alternatively:
-1. Commit changes in the submodules
+1. Commit changes in the `cartographer` submodule
 1. Commit changes in the main repo
 1. Push all changes by running `git push --recurse-submodules=on-demand`